EDAPS: Enhanced Domain-Adaptive Panoptic Segmentation: Experiments

 \subsection{UDA Ablation Study}

 \begingroup \endgroup

 To better understand the influence of the UDA components that we newly introduced to panoptic UDA, we ablate them in Tab.~\ref{tab:uda_ablation}.
 While the source-only model performs at 21.6 mPQ, the UDA baseline with basic self-training achieves a performance of 37.5 mPQ.
 This is already higher than previous state-of-the-art methods, emphasizing the strength of the proposed EDAPS architecture.
 The self-training can be improved by +1.4 mPQ using an EMA teacher for pseudo-label generation.
 ImageNet Thing-Class Feature Distance (FD) further increases performance by +0.8 mPQ.
 When further integrating Rare Class Sampling (RCS), the performance gains another +1.5 mPQ.
 This shows that the EMA teacher, FD and RCS are valuable components for panoptic UDA.
+Empirically, we found that additional instance pseudo-labels do not improve the performance of EDAPS.
+We assume that semantic self-training is sufficient to bridge the domain gap at the level of the shared encoder features.
+For simplicity, we therefore only use semantic pseudo-labels.